15 February . 2019

 Grab bars.
 Placing grab bars in strategic places can benefit homeowners of any age, because slips and falls can happen to anyone.
 The main shower is the most common location for a grab bar, and the front door is an often overlooked but very beneficial place.
 When grab bars are added during new construction, the builder can include reinforcing studs where necessary.

 Door lever handles.
 Door lever handles are an attractive design feature, and compared to doorknobs, they can be very beneficial for anyone with arthritis.
 Although lever handles can easily be added later, including them during the construction process will help make sure they match the rest of your hardware.

 Pullout drawers.
 Providing easy access to pots, dishes and tools, pullout drawers are loved by everyone.
 Because they eliminate the need to bend down and reach into the inner recesses of lower cabinets, these convenient drawers can be especially useful for older homeowners.

 Countertops.
 Countertops are another kitchen feature to consider.
 Designing your kitchen with multilevel countertops can make it more comfortable and provide enhanced maneuverability for different situations.
 The standard countertop height is 36 inches, and creating another level at 30 inches will offer more choice and function.
 Rounded corners and edges are another great idea for safety and visual appeal.

-Downstairs master suite.
-Communities like Sweetwater offer many choices for one-story homes, but if you are choosing a two-story plan, consider one with the master suite and master bathroom on the main floor.
+Downstairs primary suite.
+Communities like Sweetwater offer many choices for one-story homes, but if you are choosing a two-story plan, consider one with the primary suite and primary bathroom on the main floor.
 That way, almost everything you need will be on the ground level.
-Adding a downstairs master suite later can cost up to $200 per square foot, if it’s even possible due to the size of the homesite and community restrictions.
+Adding a downstairs primary suite later can cost up to $200 per square foot, if it’s even possible due to the size of the homesite and community restrictions.

 Explore all of the exciting new home choices in Sweetwater with our Homefinder.